How To Get A Job On A Cruise Ship

 A crew member’s life is lived primarily on the water.
 Those who have chosen a career at sea may or may not have a primary residence.
 They often spend their 8-10 weeks off in between contracts traveling or visiting/staying with family.

-It is a good idea prior to departing to assess for yourself what it is that you truly want to focus on for the duration of your contract.
+It is a good idea prior to departing, to assess for yourself what it is that you truly want to focus on for the duration of your contract.
 Will it be the travel?
 Saving money?
 Or, just having a good old time?
-Honing in on your goals prior to departure will help you to stay motivated during your time away at sea.
+Honing in on your goals before departure will help you stay motivated during your time away at sea.

-As noted above, most cruise lines do not require any post-secondary training for their non- deck or technical related positions.
-Prospective crew will want to focus on gaining the right kind of experience prior to applying. i.e. 1-2 years of relevant and related shore-side experience as well as perhaps some additional cruise specific training.
+As noted above, most cruise lines do not require any post-secondary training for their non-deck or technical-related positions.
+Prospective crew will want to focus on gaining the right kind of experience prior to applying. i.e., 1-2 years of relevant and related shore-side experience and perhaps some additional cruise-specific training.

 How To Get A Job On A Cruise Ship (Part 6)

 Some cruise lines prefer that you apply directly to their main offices.
 Others will prefer that you apply via their official hiring partners in your home country.
-Still others want you to go through a specific concession agency.
-Application information can be found via each cruise lines career or employment section of their websites.
+Still, others want you to go through a specific concession agency.
+Application information can be found on their website via each cruise line’s career or employment section.

 Have all your documents ‘ready to go’ upon applying.
 For example, a passport, resume, references etc. I submitted all of my required documents all at once.
 This moved my application process along very quickly and in my favour.